networked-aframe/networked-aframe/readme.md

 Once you've defined the schema then add it to the list of schemas by calling `naf.schemas.add(YOUR_SCHEMA)`.

+Component data is retrieved by the A-Frame `getData` function.
+During the network tick each component's data is checked against its previous synced value; if the data object has changed at all it will be synced across the network.

 ### Broadcasting Custom Messages